Typical Mistakes made when handling probate alone

 Misunderstanding the will

-If you are unsure of the contents of the will it is recommended to seek the advice of a professional in order to get some clarification and translate some of the legal jargon.
+If you are unsure of the contents of the will it is recommended to seek the advice of a legal professional in order to get some clarification and translate some of the legal jargon.
 This could save you from making a costly mistake that needs to be rectified later on.

 Unclear estate accounts